 These field tests are integral components to ensure accurate results in RTFO testing.

-Unaged asphalt binder samples are placed in cylindrical glass bottles as part of sample preparation.
-The samples and glass containers are then positioned in a rotating carriage and placed within an oven, as per the given test procedure.
-Adhering to these guidelines and employing proper sample handling techniques ensures the accuracy and reliability of RTFO testing results, thereby informing pavement design and construction decisions.
+Unaged asphalt binder samples go into cylindrical glass bottles for preparation.
+Next, these samples and bottles are set in a rotating carriage inside an oven, following the test procedure.
+Following these steps and using correct handling techniques guarantees the accuracy of RTFO testing.
+This informs pavement design and construction choices.

 Factors Influencing Asphalt Binder Aging